About the Alumni Council

 Co-Founder and Director, En Pointe Events (BCom 2005)

-Kate Stewart is currently running her end-to-end event business, En Pointe Events, focusing on delivering premium event experiences to large corporates.
 After graduating from the University of Melbourne in 2005 with a Bachelor of Commerce, Kate turned down the opportunity to join a large accounting firm and instead harnessed her entrepreneurial spirit and created the highly regarded catering business Bright Young Things.
-Kate has a passion for learning, and sharing the knowledge she has gained from running her own businesses with like-minded people.
-Skilled in brand strategy, team building, creative projects and business innovation, Kate also serves on the Five Chefs Committee for the Starlight Foundation, as well as consulting to Ozharvest.
+Kate has a passion for learning, and sharing the knowledge she has gained from ten years in the entrepreneurial space with like-minded people.
+Skilled in brand strategy, team building, creative projects and business innovation, Kate also serves on the Five Chefs Committee for the Starlight Foundation and on the Fareshare board.

 Matthew Wilson, Member